codeigniter4/docs-update/docs/libraries/curlrequest.md

 --8<--
 ```

-When a relative URI is provided to the `request()` method or any of the shortcut methods, it will be combined with the baseURI according to the rules described by \[RFC 2986, section 2](#https://tools.ietf.org/html/rfc3986#section-5.2)\_.
+When a relative URI is provided to the `request()` method or any of the shortcut methods, it will be combined with the baseURI according to the rules described by [RFC 2986, section 2](https://tools.ietf.org/html/rfc3986#section-5.2).
 To save you some time, here are some examples of how the combinations are resolved.

 > <table>
 > <thead>